 When you imagine your dream kitchen, be honest, does it also include a kitchen island?
 Well, mine does, too!
 Just like most of us, right?
 Keeping in mind that when you are in the process of remodelling a kitchen, you have to analyse the space you have available to work out how practical it would actually be to include a kitchen island, it doesn’t hurt to daydream about which style you would go for.

-Because there are so many options available – single, multi-purpose, statement, industrial, classic, just to name a few – here is a list of ten different kitchen islands to help you choose the one that will fit your style best.
+Because there are so many options available – single, multi-purpose, statement, industrial, classic, just to name a few – here are ten different kitchen island ideas to get your inspiration and moodboard going.

 Pastel shades are making a comeback, especially in kitchen design.
 Think powder pink, lavender, mint green or pale blue.
 You can add a pop of colour in your kitchen with this colour palette.
 Or go for all-over colour if you really love it.

 Create a cosy atmosphere with the country-style island